|

 finds himself embroiled in the hunt for a serial killer

-BBC documentary about Norfolk churches.
+BBC documentary A Passion for Churches.
 He was impressed

 by the window of St, Mary's and also noticed that the